cs-association/cs-association.github.io/README.md

 Link for adding scores is given in the description of the repo.\
 The scores can be viewed by anyone real-time.
 MongoDB is used as the database for this project.\

+## After Forking the project

+Create an unnamed file '.env' and type the following into it 'REACT_APP_API_URI=https://game-track-api.herokuapp.com'

+This is to access to the API

 # Getting Started with Create React App